gal-a/blog/docs/README.md

 </script>

 ## Intro
 Greetings!
-My name is Gal Arav and this is a place for me to share data science resources together with simple examples of how to use.
+My name is Gal Arav and this is a place for me to share data science resources together with simple examples of how to use them.
 In particular, I've found the following libraries to be very useful: sklearn, tensorflow, keras, matplotlib, nltk, scipy, numpy and pandas.

 ## Notebooks